nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `LESSON_INDEX` and `STUDENT_INDEX` **must be a positive integer** 1, 2, 3, …​

 Example:
-* `addpart p/100 li/1 si/2` sets participation for the 2nd student in the student list within the 1st lesson in your lesson list to be 100.
+* `addpart p/100 li/1 si/2` sets participation for the 2nd student in the 1st lesson in your lesson list to be 100.

 <div style="page-break-after: always;"></div>